SCRAM Ankle Bracelets in a California DUI

 SCRAM Bracelet as a Jail Alternative

-They can keep you from serving jail time, which allows you to keep working.
-In addition, they do not require regular meetings with a probation officer.
+One of the key advantages of SCRAM bracelets is their ability to keep you from serving jail time, providing a sense of relief and reassurance.
+This allows you to continue working and does not require regular meetings with a probation officer.

-They also are an advantage to the court system as they allow them to avoid sending offenders to overcrowded jails.
-In addition, they give defense lawyers a negotiating tool for plea bargains.
+They also benefit the court system by avoiding sending offenders to overcrowded jails and giving defense lawyers a negotiating tool for plea bargains.

-If charged with a DUI, consult with our Los Angeles DUI lawyers to review whether wearing a SCRAM device is an option.
-Contact our law firm to review the details if you are accused of a SCRAM violation in California.
-You can contact us by phone or by using the contact form.
+If you are charged with a DUI, consult with our Los Angeles DUI lawyers to determine whether wearing a SCRAM device is an option.
+If you are accused of a SCRAM violation in California, contact our law firm to review the details.
+You can contact us by phone or using the contact form.
 Cron, Israels & Stark is located in Los Angeles, CA.